Shanvit7/gpt-web/README.md

 Experience the magic of text processing with synthAIze and unlock the full potential of AI-driven solutions for your personal or business needs.

 ## Please note that this project is still a work in progress and is built on Next.js 13 (Unstable).
-We apologize for any difficulties you might face during usage and are working to provide you with a better experience.
-For any suggestions or queries, feel free to reach out to us at shanvit7@gmail.com.
+Apologizing for any difficulties you might face during usage and working to provide you with a better experience.
+For any suggestions or queries, feel free to reach out to me at shanvit7@gmail.com.

 ### Features
 * AI-based text processing services